35,556Asylum applications made in the last 12 months

 The Home Office provides accommodation on a no-choice basis and subsistence support of around £5 per day for people seeking asylum if they would otherwise be destitute.
 But once they are awarded status, this support stops after just 28-days.
 Faced with a cliff edge and no support to find new housing, open a bank account, and secure income, among other activities needed before being evicted, many refugees are at significant risk of homelessness and/or destitution.

 Just 1% of the world’s refugees will ever be resettled anywhere, which means many refugees face a long, uncertain wait to hear if they will ever be able to rebuild their lives in safety.

 Over 12 million people have been forcibly displaced from Syria since the start of the conflict, of whom more than 6.3 million are refugees.

 The UK Government also resettles refugees through two other programmes.
-In the year to September 2019, just 664 non-Syrian refugees were resettled in Britain via the Gateway Protection Programme.
-637 refugees were resettled via the Vulnerable Children’s Resettlement Scheme in the same time period.
+In the year to December 2019, just 704 refugees from conflict zones across the world were resettled in Britain via the Gateway Protection Programme .
+489 refugees were resettled via the Vulnerable Children’s Resettlement Scheme in the same time period.

 War and persecution often divides refugees from their families but there are few straightforward, legal ways for refugees to safely join loved ones in Britain.

 One of the few safe and regular routes for refugees to join their loved ones in the UK is via refugee family reunion visas.
 In the year ending December 2019, 7,083 family reunion visas were issued to partners and children of those granted asylum or humanitarian protection in the UK, a 24% increase compared to the previous year.